luiarthur/bayesInf/midterm2/report/midterm.md

 $\phi_i$'s, while Gibbs updates can be used for $\phi$ and $v$.
 For the metropolis update, we use a normal proposal (centered on the previous iterate).
 We reject the candidate draw when its absolute value is greater than 1.
-This is to accomodate the restriction that the $\phi_s$'s take one values within the unit circle so as to keep the density of the full model real and positive.
+This is to accommodate the restriction that the $\phi_s$'s take one values within the unit circle so as to keep the density of the full model real and positive.
 A metropolis algorithm can be implemented with